siew24/code2cbp/README.md

 # code2cbp
 A simple Bash script to automate the conversion of C++ files into a CodeBlocks project.
+(Because CMake still has problems with CodeBlocks generation [here](https://gitlab.kitware.com/cmake/cmake/-/issues/15947))

 This small project arised from the sheer amount of time needed for me to create each CodeBlocks project just for each singular question from an assignment.
 So I thought to myself: *Why not just code in VS Code and then automate the conversion process?*